 The hindquarters are strong and muscular.
 The bone, angulation, and musculature of the hindquarters are in balance with the forequarters.
-HING LEGS - The upper thigh is longer than the second thigh.
 The stifles are well bent, and the hocks are well let down.
 When the dog is standing, the short, strong rear pasterns are perpendicular to the ground, and viewed from the rear, parallel to one another.